AEW Dynamite: Broadcasting

 In the United States, Dynamite airs live Wednesdays on TBS at 8pm ET.
 On January 15, 2020, it was announced that WarnerMedia had extended the contract for the series through 2023.
 The show originally aired on TBS's sister channel, TNT, from October 2019 to December 2021.
 On October 2, 2024, the fifth year anniversary of the first ever Dynamite, AEW and Warner Bros.
 Discovery (formerly WarnerMedia) announced a multi-year media rights extension, where Dynamite would be simulcast on TBS and WBD's streaming platform Max, beginning on January 1, 2025, with the Fight for the Fallen special.

-On September 25, 2019, AEW announced an international streaming deal with FITE TV primarily for regions outside of the United States and Canada via the "AEW Plus" package, which includes live streaming and replay access of Dynamite in simulcast with its U.S. airing.
+On September 25, 2019, AEW announced an international streaming deal with FITE TV, now TrillerTV, primarily for regions outside of the United States and Canada via the "AEW Plus" package, which included live streaming and replay access of Dynamite in simulcast with its U.S. airing.
+AEW Plus was discontinued on May 20, 2026, Dynamite now instead airs on AEW's own service, MyAEW.

 Canada

 In Canada, Bell Media's TSN acquired broadcast rights to Dynamite, marking the return of professional wrestling to the network after WWE Raw moved to rival network The Score (now Sportsnet 360) in 2006.
 The show is broadcast in simulcast with TNT in the U.S. (but is subject to scheduling) and is streamed on TSN Direct as well as TSN's website.
 Starting August 24, 2022, Dynamite would also air in French on Réseau des sports (RDS).
 On December 30, 2022, AEW would stop airing on Réseau des sports (RDS) due to the network's budget constraints.